The Plan

 Programme: Improving everyone’s health and reducing inequalities.

-Description: This programme will deliver interventions to encourage behaviour change to increase healthy lifestyles and impact on the wider determinants of health.
-This will include:
+Description: This programme will deliver interventions to empower our communities, in particular those most disadvantaged, to adopt healthier behaviours and better cope with the impact on the wider determinants of health on their general wellbeing.

-- embedding ‘make every contact count’ (NHS Health Education England’s approach to behaviour change) across the workforce
+• embedding ‘Make Every Contact Count’ (NHS Health Education England’s approach to behaviour change) with a focus on the voluntary and community sector

 Measures of success:

-- Percentage of children and young people achieving a lifestyle improvement as a result of completing a young people weight management service.
+6. Percentage of children and young people achieving a lifestyle improvement as a result of completing a young people weight management service

 Outcome: Resilient families